 While some in the open source community are aware of this problem, it’s not yet solved.
 This is hard. #

 # Coordination is very hard.
 Avoid coordinating machines wherever possible.
 This is often described as “horizontal scalability”.
 The real trick of horizontal scalability is independence – being able to get data to machines such that communication and consensus between those machines is kept to a minimum.
 Every time two machines have to agree on something, the service becomes harder to implement.
 Information has an upper limit to the speed it can travel, and networked communication is flakier than you think, and your idea of what constitutes consensus is probably wrong.
-Learning about the Two Generals and Byzantine Generals problems are useful here.
+Learning about the Two Generals and Byzantine Generals problems is useful here.
 (Oh, and Paxos really is very hard to implement; that’s not grumpy old engineers thinking they know better than you.) #

 # If you can fit your problem in memory, it’s probably trivial.
 To a distributed systems engineer, problems that are local to one machine are easy.
 Figuring out how to process data quickly is harder when the data is a few switches away instead of a few pointer dereferences away.
 In a distributed system, the well-worn efficiency tricks documented since the beginning of computer science no longer apply.
 Plenty of literature and implementations are available for algorithms that run on a single machine because the majority of computation has been done on singular, uncoordinated machines.
 Significantly fewer exist for distributed systems. #